 Can we talk about cookies for a second?
 I’ve touched on it before… but can you ever talk too much about cookies?
 I mean maybe– I guess talking about them isn’t necessarily so fun.. it’s more in the eating.
-Which brings me to my point.
+Which brings me to my point….
+These are my Favorite Chocolate Chip Cookies.
+They have pools of melted chocolate with a perfectly crisp, tender outside and dense, chewy inside.

 I’ve probably made thousands of cookie balls in my life.
 More pre-macros… but plenty since.
 Stop by my house and there’s a ziplock of dough-balls in the freezer.
 Like these babies… another adaptation of the Jacque Torres recipe.
 They were probably my single biggest concern with starting macros.
 But will my nightly pizookie fit???